auth0/docs/articles/appliance/geo-ha/disaster-recovery.md

 Typically, Auth0 recommends performing a daily backup.
 However, if you have concerns about a logical data corruption, or you need greater assurance of up-to-date data, you might choose to backup more frequently.

-Because the backup process puts a substantial load on the backup node, please contact your Auth0 Customer Success Manager to schedule a discussion about performance impact if backups are performed more frequently/during peak usage times.
+Because the backup process puts a substantial load on the backup node, please contact your Auth0 Technical Account Manager to schedule a discussion about performance impact if backups are performed more frequently/during peak usage times.

 ## Further Reading